Chapter 16.16

 A. A minimum buffer of 50 feet shall be established from all edges of the landslide hazard area.
 Buffer widths shall be extended or adjusted as needed to mitigate a steep slope or erosion hazard or to promote the health and safety of the public.
 The buffer may be reduced to a minimum of 25 feet when a qualified professional demonstrates to the planning director’s satisfaction that the reduction will adequately protect the proposed development, adjacent developments, and uses and the landslide hazard area.

-B. Unless permitted by a sensitive area permit, vegetation may not be removed from a landslide hazard area or buffer except as required for surveying purposes.
+B. Unless permitted by a critical area permit, vegetation may not be removed from a landslide hazard area or buffer except as required for surveying purposes.

 C. Vegetation that has been damaged by any activity or invaded by noxious weeds or nonnative vegetation may be replaced within a landslide hazard area with approved native vegetation or nonnative plants as may be approved by the city as part of an approved enhancement plan.
 The use of pesticides, herbicides, fertilizers and hazardous substances in landslide hazard areas shall be prohibited unless demonstrated to the satisfaction of the planning director that special circumstances require their use.